 “The technology behind crypto-assets has the potential to create value for society, but crypto-assets like Bitcoin also pose significant risks,” said Erik Thedéen, when he spoke about the development of crypto-assets today at a seminar arranged by the Swedish Investor Relations Association.

 Due to maintenance, the system of PDMR transactions may cause service disruptions on 16 June between 9 am and 12 am.

 On Wednesday, 16 June, TRS 2 will be closed for maintenance.

 The economy is continuing to recover.
 Support measures have been necessary to speed up the recovery, but they need to be gradually phased out as the economy strengthens.
 This applies primarily to measures that are associated with the build-up of stability risks.

 Finansinspektionen concludes in a new report that fund managers need access to additional tools to manage liquidity risks in Swedish UCITS and special funds.
 We consider there to be a certain type of swing pricing that could be used already today.
 The report outlines a suggestion for how to regulate this and other liquidity management tools in legislation and regulations.
 FI takes the position that Swedish UCITS only need to be open for redemptions once a week.
 We suggest that the funds instead only need to be open for redemptions twice a month.

 The support measures have been important for offsetting the economic impact of the crisis and speeding up the recovery.
 However, they can also contribute to greater stability risks in the long run, concludes Finansinspektionen (FI) in this year’s first report on the stability in the financial system, which is being published today.

-FI decided on 29 March 2017 not to change the countercyclical buffer rate.
-The buffer rate of two per cent, which has applied since 19 March 2017, shall thus continue to apply.
-The countercyclical buffer guide is set at 0 per cent.
+Finansinspektionen (FI) leaves the countercyclical buffer rate unchanged.
+The buffer rate of 0 per cent, which was applied starting on 16 March 2020, shall thus continue to apply.
+The countercyclical buffer guide is set at 1.6 per cent.